deeanalyst/uniswap-flashloan-trap/README.md

 ## ✨ The Solution: A Drosera-Powered Trap

 This project uses the [Drosera](https://drosera.io) protocol to create a decentralized security enforcement layer.
-It consists of two main smart contracts:
+It works by watching the public transaction pool (mempool) for transactions that initiate flash loans and triggering an immediate, on-chain response.

+### Key Components

-1.  **`FlashBait.sol` (The Trap 🎣):** This is the lookout.
-The trap's code is executed by Drosera's network of operators, who monitor the public transaction pool (mempool).
-It inspects in-flight transactions for the function signatures of Uniswap V3 `flash` calls or Uniswap V2 `swap` calls, both of which can be used to initiate flash loans.
+1.  **`FlashBait.sol` (The Trap 🎣):** This is the core detection logic.
+Deployed as a Drosera trap, its code is executed by a decentralized network of operators who inspect in-flight transactions.
+It specifically looks for the function selectors corresponding to a Uniswap V3 `flash` call or a Uniswap V2 `swap` call, which are the entry points for flash loans on their respective platforms.

-2.  **`BaitResponse.sol` (The Response 🚨):** This is the response unit.
-If the `FlashBait` trap signals a threat, the Drosera network immediately calls this contract.
-The response logic can be customized to the needs of a protocol—from pausing functionality to alerting a security council.
-In this example, it simply logs the event.
+2.  **`BaitResponse.sol` (The Response 🚨):** This is the action-taker.
+If the `FlashBait` trap identifies a potential threat, the Drosera network immediately calls this contract.
+The response logic can be customized to the needs of a protocol—from pausing functionality to alerting a security council or executing a counter-measure.
+In this example, it simply logs the event for on-chain proof.

 ### Workflow